Bathroom Safety

 Simple Products To Increase Bathroom Safety For Seniors

-A bathroom is a risky location because of the many sharp edges and wet floors.
+Simple Products To Increase Bathroom Safety For SeniorsA bathroom is at risk because of the many sharp edges and wet floors.
 Bathroom safety allows you to age in place while still maintaining your independence, and it also lowers your risk of tripping and falling.
-You can buy things such as safety rails to prevent falls, curbless shower, transfer bench, towel racks so towels can’t be tripped over, and prevent slips with anti-slip mats.
+You can buy safety rails to prevent falls, a curbless shower, a transfer bench, towel racks so towels can’t be tripped over, and prevent slips with anti-slip mats.

 Use A Transfer Seat